 E-commerce is quickly shaping up to be the preferred way of doing business for emerging brands and brands that have previously maintained a steadfast offline presence.
-The global retail e-commerce sales reached USD 4.9 trillion in 2021 and are expected to reach USD 7.4 trillion by 2025.
 Today, everything is sold online, from groceries to pharmaceuticals, financial services to education, and consumer goods to luxury items.

 As customers are learning to buy different products and services online, their expectations for variety, convenience, and service are also increasing.
 With the exponential growth in market demand, e-commerce companies are establishing new marketing and sales channels.

 At the same time, efforts are being made to achieve operational efficiencies that can elevate the customer experience while adding to the bottom line.
 To maintain an omnichannel presence in the market, e-commerce providers have to set up multiple warehouses and manage a complicated value chain.